 While staying up to speed with changes is key from a legal point of view, you’ll also want to pay attention to marketing trends to ensure that you’re incorporating email best practices and using the software solutions available effectively.

 That’s why we’re sharing nine email marketing predictions for 2024.
 With these predictions, you’ll have the tools you need to keep your brand ahead of the curve — and ahead of your competitors — in 2024.

-Email marketing may be 40 years old but it’s as strong as ever.
-Perhaps even stronger as brands have made the shift to digital marketing channels as we navigate the ever-changing marketing landscape brought about by COVID-19.
+Email marketing may be 40 years old, but it’s as strong as ever.
+In fact, perhaps it’s even stronger as COVID-19 forced brands to shift to digital marketing channels

-That’s huge.
-But just adding your recipient’s name in your email subject line and email copy won’t be enough to sway most consumers in 2021.
+But just adding your recipient’s name in your email subject line and email copy won’t be enough to sway most consumers in 2024.
 Consumers are now looking for hyper-personalized content that gives them information relevant to them, and that feels like it was meant only for them.
-In fact, according to Lucid, roughly 20% of people will unsubscribe from a newsletter if the content or promotions don’t match their interests.

 Fortunately, you can start sending hyper-personalized content by using segmentation and dynamic content.